zwang752/Wordcloud/README.md

 Here is the main workflow
 ![alt text](https://github.com/zwang752/Wordcloud/blob/main/Wordcloud.png)

-For step 1, we found outliers through observing SDG time series data of companies.
-This step locate which day we are looking into.
+Step 1, find outliers through observing SDG time series data of companies.
+This step locate which specific days we should focus.

-For step 2, we extracted key words from news URLs and matched their similarity to a specific SDG.
-(NLP was used)
+Step 2, extract key words from news URLs and match their similarity to a specific SDG.
+(NLP is used)

-For step 3, we plot wordcloud to visualize key words.
+Step 3, plot wordcloud to visualize key words.

 ![alt text](https://github.com/zwang752/Wordcloud/blob/main/Sample%20output.png)